by James McComas (NOSAS)

 What is for certain is that, until more evidence is gathered, no firm conclusions can be reached about settlement in the immediate vicinity.
 There is a large housing development due to be built on fields opposite the new Health Centre on the other side of the A82.
 It may be that this will bring more bronze age features to light so that some questions may be answered, and no doubt some further ones posed.

 We now eagerly await the post ex radiocarbon dates and analysis results from the site’s finds, In the meantime arguments rage as to whether a permanent home should then be found for these in Drumnadrochit.
 Inverness Museum seems a more likely destination, although photographic panel displays are likely to adorn the foyer of the new Medical Centre.
-The cist itself however should remain in situ beneath the tarmac of the building’s car park.

 With kind thanks to Mary Peteranna and Steve Birch.